WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

 - Power Block now reduces damage from all Damage-Over-Time effects.

 ###### Power Parry
+Power Parry would be able to grab Orisa\'s Javelin, Hog\'s Hook, Queen\'s Knife and any other projectiles classified as "Melee" for the duration of that "Frame perfect" block.

 - Current Power Block on damaged effects are only played during Power Parry, but he will always perform the animation of covering his head-hitbox.
+- Power Parry duration is 0.7s
+- Power Parry blocks 100% frontal damage (30% of damage recieved converted into Overhealth)
-  - Power Parry successfully blocking 100 damage will end the current Power Block, granting Empowered Punch, and delay Power Parry's cooldown for 2 seconds.
+- Power Parry successfully blocking 125 damage will end the current Power Block, granting Empowered Punch, and delay Power Block's cooldown for 1 second.
+  - Successfully obtaining Empowered Punch will put Rocket Punch off Cooldown if it is on Cooldown.
-  - Power Parry successfully reflecting a "Melee Projectile" ends the current Power Block and delays the cooldown for Power Parry for 2 seconds.
+- Power Parry successfully reflecting a "Melee Projectile" ends the current Power Block and delays the cooldown for Power Block for 1 second.
 - Power Parry Duration cuts in half for each success until 0.0166 seconds.
-Duration is reset when Power Parry goes on cooldown.
+Duration is reset when Power Block goes on cooldown.
-  - Power Parry has a 0.5 seconds reflect cast time (Doom catches Hog\'s hook and pulls him, catches Orisa\'s Javelin and throws it, catches Queen\'s Jagged Blade and throws it)
+- Power Parry has an ability reflection effect for duration (Doom catches Hog\'s hook and pulls him, catches Orisa\'s Javelin and throws it, catches Queen\'s Jagged Blade and throws it)
   - Reflect cast-time is performed during Power Parry's duration.
-So Cooldown is delayed for 2 seconds AFTER performing the reflect.
+So Cooldown is delayed for 1 second AFTER performing the reflect.
+  - Empowered Punch is only granted from blocking the damage threshold- not from reflecting a projectile.

 ###### Meteor Strike
 This has been the hardest part of Doomfist's kit to rethink for a better fit for him in his new Tank role.
 Meteor Strike has been a long standing joke of an ultimate  (ult) ability; boasting a high damage center, but a significant fall-off damage toward the edges.
 Initially, this ult landed too quickly resulting in "free" kills against no-mobility supports, but as the landing speed slowed and cooldown reduction effects were added, the ultimate slowly became a "tempo" ability that was reserved as a "get-out-of-jail card" that allowed Doomfist to expend all his abilities and then choose to escape the fight or stay with renewed cooldowns (And maybe recieve a kill).
 Tankfist has tacked on a slow effect while not changing anything else about the ability.
 Removing the ability from being tied to the ultimate allows it to be weaker overall (although more niche to obtain) but create a miniture arena cut-off from most enemies.
 Creates division in the enemy team, sets up walls for potential punch wall slams and a relatively safe opening to potentially use his new ultimate without getting cancelled.